informatics-lab/ml_weather_tutorial/README.md

 ### 1. Clone this repository onto your VDI

-Log into your VDI and launch a terminal
+Open a linux terminal (for Met Office staff this can be on a VDI, Spice or similar)

 Navigate to the folder you wish to store this tutorial in, and clone the repiository using: